About Us

 11/ Redo some of the above if something needs slight modification.
 It's rare for something to come through the processes without some sort of modification.

-Slight modifications sometimes still need all of the above [but hopefully not the prototyping], so I keep the prototypes for a week or so thinking out and testing thoroughly.
+Slight modifications sometimes still need all of the above [but hopefully not the prototyping], so I keep the prototypes for weeks, thinking out and testing thoroughly.
 Learnt my lesson about being hasty.

 So we spend a huge amount of time assessing and development via a computer screen before the first rapid prototype is created.